joongishin/Consensus-building-bot/README.md

 ## Use

-Run main.py to try the conversation flow.
-The sample dialogue can be found in dialogue.py.
+- Run main.py to try the conversation flow.
+- The sample sentences can be found in dialogue.py.